rapidspeciation/biodiversity_genomics_course/exercises/05_filtering_variants.md

 Luckily, `vcftools` makes it possible to easily calculate these statistics.
 In this section, we will analyse our VCF in order to get a sensible idea of how to set such filtering thresholds.
 The main areas we will consider are:

+**Site filters**
-* **Depth:** You should always include a minimum depth filter and ideally also a maximum depth one too.
-Minimum depth cutoffs will remove false positive calls and will ensure higher quality calls too.
-A maximum cut off is important because regions with very, very high read depths are likely repetitive ones mapping to multiple parts of the genome.
+* **Depth:** You should always include a minimum depth filter and a maximum depth one too for sites.
+Minimum depth cutoffs will remove false sites of low quality, perhaps because mapping is difficult in that region.
+A maximum cut off is important because regions with very, very high read depths are likely repetitive ones that are collapsed in the genome.
+They typically contain many false SNPs where most individuals are heterozygous, because all differences between the repetitive regions mapped to the single region of the genome will look like SNPs.
-* **Quality** Genotype quality is also an important filter - essentially you should not trust any genotype with a Phred score below 20 which suggests a less than 99% accuracy.
 * **Missing data** How much missing data are you willing to tolerate?
 It will depend on the study but typically any site with >25% missing data should be dropped.

+**Genotype filters**
+* **Quality** Genotype quality is also an important filter - essentially you should not trust any genotype with a Phred score below 20 which suggests a less than 99% accuracy.
+* **Depth** Minimum genotype depth is important, but the exact threshold depends on the average depth in your dataset.
+Keep in mind that heteromorphic sex chromosomes may need to be filtered differently, if one sex is haploid (e.g. females in ZW species at the Z chromosome and males in XZ species at the X chromosome).

+**Individual filters**
+* individuals with way higher missing data proportion or lower sequencing depth should be removed.
+If it is an outgroup, the reason might be that it is too distantly related from the reference genome and you might choose to still keep it.

 #### Setting up